makasim/fpErrorNotifierPlugin/README.markdown

 ## Getting Started

-The main useage of the plugin is to send email about every errors that have happend on the server (including exceptions, notice, fatal and so on).
+The general way of useing the plugin is to send emails about each error has happend on the server (including exceptions, notice, fatal and so on).
 Let's look at this example to khow how to do it with this plugin.

 First we need to install the plugin.
-It was described elier and is a common symfony plugin installation Second we have to create _notify.yml_ in any of the project config dir (I will store it in _SF_ROOT_DIR/config/notify.yml_) with a next content:
+It was described earlier and it is a common symfony plugin installation Second we have to create _notify.yml_ in any of the project config dir (I will store it in _SF_ROOT_DIR/config/notify.yml_) with a next content:

 _notify.yml_